 Performed on Behalf of Other Federal Agencies

 - 5 April 2020 – DoD – Department of Defense Guidance on the Use of Cloth Face Coverings

 - 20 March 2020 – OSD A&S – Defense Industrial Base Essential Critical Infrastructure Workforce

-- 19 March 2020 – DHS Cybersecurity & Infrastructure Security Agency (CISA) – Identification of Essential Critical Infrastructure Workers during COVID-19 Response
+- 19 March 2020 – Cybersecurity & Infrastructure Security Agency (CISA) – Identification of Essential Critical Infrastructure Workers during COVID-19 Response

 - 13 March 2020 – FEMA – COVID-19 Emergency Declaration